 DIVISIONS

-The District Representative Program was established in 1998 for the purpose of creating a liaison between neighborhood communities and the police department’s regional commands.
+The District Representative Program serves as a liaison between neighborhood communities and the police department’s regional commands.

-The Austin Regional Intelligence Center (ARIC) is a regional fusion center.
-Its mission is to better protect the public by providing a centralized, comprehensive, multi-agency criminal information and intelligence-sharing network to enhance the operational effectiveness and efficiency of the law enforcement and public safety agencies involved and by maximizing the region's ability to detect, prevent, apprehend, and respond to criminal and terrorist activity.
+The Austin Regional Intelligence Center (ARIC) serves the public by providing a centralized, comprehensive, multi-agency criminal information and intelligence network that works to enhance operational effectiveness and efficiency of the public safety agencies involved and to maximize the region’s ability to detect, prevent, apprehend, and respond to criminal and terroristic activity.

 Austin Police Department's Auto Theft Unit has specialized programs designed to reduce vehicle crimes through ATIP, a proactive program to investigate, identify, arrest, and charge criminals.

 The Austin Police Department’s Burglary Unit is one of the Divisions that investigates crimes against property.
-The Burglary Unit is specifically tasked with the investigation of residential and non-residential/commercial burglaries inside the jurisdiction of the City of Austin.
+The Burglary Unit is specifically tasked with investigating residential and non-residential/commercial burglaries inside the jurisdiction of the City of Austin.

 The unit is responsible for investigating all criminal cases of physical abuse and neglect of children 14 years of age or younger and sexual abuse of children younger than 17 years of age, occurring in the City of Austin.
 Responsibilities include, but are not limited to arranging forensic interviews for child victims, interviewing and taking statements of witnesses or suspects, scene preservation, evidence collection and the execution of search and/or arrests warrants.